Fejiro11/private-lottery/README.md

 ### Round Lifecycle

-1. **Round Start**: A new round begins with an encrypted random winning number (0-1000)
+1. **Round Start**: A new round begins with an encrypted random winning number (0-1023)
 2. **Entry Phase**: Participants submit encrypted guesses and confidence levels
-3. **Settlement**: When round ends or max participants reached, scores are computed under encryption
-4. **Reveal**: All encrypted values are decrypted and winners are determined
-5. **Next Round**: Immediately starts after settlement
+3. **Settlement Trigger**: When round timer expires, anyone can trigger settlement
+4. **Score Computation**: Scores computed in batches using FHE operations (encrypted comparisons)
+5. **Winner Reveal**: Only winner indices and their data are decrypted and verified
+6. **Prize Distribution**: Winners paid, new round starts automatically

 ### Winner Categories